Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Summary of Einar Nielsen's story:

-Nielsen says they departed Volo on Apr.
+Nielsen agrees they departed Volo on Apr.
 12-1941, which was Easter, together with City of Karachi, but when they reached the determined meeting place for the convoy, there was no escort; it had been sunk and wiped out by the enemy, so they returned to Volo.
 No sooner had they arrived, than wave after wave of attacking German aircraft "with no respect for Easter peace" came over them.
-Some made an attempt at Brattdal's neighbour, Port Halifax, which was at the quay, "they managed to get the quay, but not the ship".
-City of Karachi was hit, and so was Brattdal.
+Some made an attempt at Brattdal's neighbour, the British Port Halifax, which was at the quay (this ship is also listed in several of the convoys mentioned above, including Convoy AG 11); "they managed to get the quay, but not the ship".
+City of Karachi, however, was hit (also in AG 11, as already noted further up on this page), and so was Brattdal.
 She received a bomb aft and immdiately started to sink, but Chief Engineer Arvid Isaksen saved her by closing the watertight bulkheads.
-Nevertheless, they all departed in the lifeboats, but went back on board that evening after having acquired a tug with the intent of beaching her, but another wave of air attacks took place, resulting in the tug departing at full speed, leaving Brattdal floating helplessly on her own.
-But Isaksen again saved the day by managing to start the engines, whereupon they "limped down Pagasitikos" until they came to the Almira bay.
-Taking their blankets and some food ashore with them they spent the night under some trees, but the next day a mine from an aircraft "landed down the funnel and destroyed all the exhaust pipes".
-An inspection showed that damages were quite severe but the chief engineer again declared he could get her going, and on Tuesday Apr.
-15 they were up and going, and reached Gardiki bay in the straits of Oreos that evening.
-Another night with their blankets under some trees, and another morning of waking up to the sound of aircraft, another attack, though no hits on that occasion.
+Nevertheless, they all left in the lifeboats, but went back on board that evening after having acquired a tug with the intent of beaching her, but another wave of air attacks took place, resulting in the tug departing at full speed, leaving Brattdal floating helplessly on her own.
+But Isaksen again saved the day by managing to start the engines, whereupon they "limped down Pagasitikos" until they came to the Almira Bay.

 The Greek wanted them gone and so did the Admiralty, but she was in such a bad shape at this point that the chief engineer refused to start her up again.
 However, the following afternoon, Apr.
 17, the Germans solved their problem when yet another air attack finally proved too much for Brattdal and she sank in 20 fathoms of water, with the Norwegian flag waving proudly till the end.
-They now took to the lifeboats and had a "wonderful trip in beautiful moonshine down through Evoikos, or the Talanta straits which it's also called, to Calcis near Euripo".
-From Calcis they caught the train to Athens which under normal circumstances would have taken 3 hours but took exactly 30 due to air attacks, during which the train stopped and all aboard had to disembark and take shelter the best they could.
-Once in Athens they were placed in a camp, but continued on foot a few days later, around Eleusis Bay, below Mount Karata, past St. Dimitrios, St. Giorgios, Megara, Minoa, Kineta, Theodores, Susaki and Kolamaki to the straits of Chorinth(?), the captain carrying his type writer the whole way (according to Nielsen, that is).
+They now took to the lifeboats and had a "wonderful trip in beautiful moonshine down through Evoikos, or the Talanta Straits which it's also called, to Calcis near Euripo".
+From Calcis, they caught the train to Athens which under normal circumstances would have taken 3 hours but took exactly 30 due to air attacks, during which the train stopped and all aboard had to disembark and take shelter the best they could.
+Once in Athens, they were placed in a camp, but continued on foot a few days later, around Eleusis Bay, below Mount Karata, past St. Dimitrios, St. Giorgios, Megara, Minoa, Kineta, Theodores, Susaki and Kolamaki, to the straits of Chorinth(?), the captain carrying his type writer the whole way (according to Nielsen).
 The last leg of the journey to Argos was by bus, with the usual "welcoming committee" of air attacks on arrival.

 They were told a ship was to come for them that evening, and in the afternoon they headed for the harbour of Nauplion.
-They were so delayed by the constant air attacks that by the time they reached their destination they found no ship, so tired, hungry, cold and miserable they spent the night outside again, only to wake up to more "steel falling from the sky".
+They were so delayed by the constant air attacks that by the time they reached their destination they found no ship so, tired, hungry, cold and miserable, they spent the night outside again, only to wake up to more "steel falling from the sky".
 Eventually, the next day they got the news that the British Navy would come to their aid, and they were sent out to the cruiser HMS Orion.
 (Einar Nielsen mentions nothing about the messboy drowning or a motorboat capsizing on the way out to Orion).
 They anchored at Suda Bay, but no date is mentioned.
 Einar Nilsen says "about 2500 years ago Greek culture was said to be resting on 375 Greek ships.
 What our culture rests on, I can't say, but it's tempting to think of the 1000 Norwegian ships".

-Nielsen ends his story by saying, "well, I'm alive, but *Captain Teffre went to heaven Christmas Eve 1941 when his ship exploded.
+"Well, I'm alive, but *Captain Teffre went to heaven Christmas Eve 1941 when his ship exploded.
 Chief Engineer Isaksen met his fate off Portugal at about the same time and Kåre Moen was shot in a battle with a raider in The Indian Ocean.
 Olav Brevik disappeared without a trace from a Norwegian tanker on a voyage from The Persian Gulf to Australia and the whaler Ludvig was lost in the Antarctic somewhere, as is fitting.
 I've never been able to find Helgesen, in spite of several attempts".
-Einar Nilsen later served on M/T Trondheim until the spring of 1946.

 The maritime hearings were held in Alexandria On May 16-1941 with the captain, the 2nd mate, the 1st engineer and Ordinary Seaman Ulvestad appearing.